InternetHealthReport/disco-kafka/README.md

 ```
 $ python3.7 src/run.py -t 7
 ```
+We can change the time window over which the burst detection is computed with the --timeWindow option.

 #### Running for a time period
 Optionally, you can give start (**-s**) and end times (**-e**)